Nils277/LynxLauncherTheme/Theme_Items.md

 Icon in the main settings screen for options for the work profile if available.

 **ICON_SETTINGS_DATA_PROTECTION**
 Icon in the main settings screen to show a dialog with the privacy protection texts.
-(This icon is not used in LynxLauncher version 1.4.0 and later)
+*(This icon is not used in LynxLauncher version 1.4.0 and later)*

 **ICON_SETTINGS_LICENSES**
 Icon in the main settings screen to show a dialog showing the licenses used by the launcher.
-(This icon is not used in LynxLauncher version 1.4.0 and later)
+*(This icon is not used in LynxLauncher version 1.4.0 and later)*

 **ICON_SETTINGS_VERSION**
 Icon in the main settings screen for the version of the application
+*(This icon is not used in LynxLauncher version 1.4.0 and later)*

 **ICON_SETTINGS_HOME_RESET**
 Icon in the main settings screen to reset the launcher on the smartphone and select a new one